Banjo-Kazooie: Nuts & Bolts: Legacy

 Not all retrospective assessments were positive.
 GamesRadar+ and Hardcore Gamer said that while Nuts & Bolts was great when judged individually, fans' dislike was not meritless.
 GamesRadar+ said it was "a game with an identity crisis", unable to find a balance between continuing the Banjo series and delivering new gameplay, and Hardcore Gamer said it failed to provide Banjo gameplay despite its attempts at fan service.
 Hardcore Gamer suggested that it should not have featured the Banjo intellectual property.
 Xbox: The Official Magazine felt Nuts & Bolts came at the wrong time and would have been better received if it was released after livestreaming platforms became popular, due to its focus on clever problem-solving.

-In a 2012 appearance on Game Grumps, Kirkhope expressed dissatisfaction with Nuts & Bolts.
+In a 2013 appearance on Game Grumps, Kirkhope expressed dissatisfaction with Nuts & Bolts.
 He felt it was a mistake and Rare should have made a platformer in the style of the previous games instead.
 He said the decision to focus on vehicles, which he protested, had been motivated by fears a traditional platformer would not sell.
 In 2019, Kirkhope clarified on Twitter that he considered Nuts & Bolts a good game but believed it should have featured an original intellectual property rather than Banjo.
 Mayles echoed these sentiments in a 2020 Xbox: The Official Magazine retrospective.
 While he still felt Nuts & Bolts was a proper continuation of the series, Mayles admitted that "maybe it was too radical a departure.
 Perhaps we should have taken an even bigger risk by removing the game from the Banjo world and building it as something else".

 Nuts & Bolts remains the most recent Banjo-Kazooie game.
-Despite fans' resentment of Nuts & Bolts, journalists have noted they remain interested in another instalment.
+Despite fans' resentment of Nuts & Bolts, journalists have noted they remain interested in another installment.
 Former Rare personnel established the independent studio Playtonic Games in 2014 to develop a spiritual successor to Banjo-Kazooie, Yooka-Laylee (2017).
 Additionally, fan requests for Banjo and Kazooie's inclusion in Nintendo's crossover fighting game series Super Smash Bros. led to their addition to Super Smash Bros.
 Ultimate (2018) in 2019.
 Mayles' brother Steve said the enthusiastic responses to their addition could convince Microsoft to commission another Banjo-Kazooie game.